 The Georgetown Peabody Library began on September 19, 1866 by a generous gift from George Peabody.
-George Peabody often visited his sister, Judith Peabody Russell Daniels who lived at 25 East Main Street, staying with her when he visited Massachusetts.
+George Peabody’s interest in the town was due to the fact that it was the birthplace of his mother, Judith (Dodge) Peabody, and for many years the home of his sister, Mrs. Judith Peabody Russell Daniels, who lived at 25 East Main Street.

-In 1866, at the laying of the cornerstone of the Peabody Memorial Church, which he donated the necessary funds to build, he announced to those assembled that he was also donating the funds to establish a public library in Georgetown.
-Built on Library Street, directly behind the Peabody Memorial Church, the wood framed Italianate library was designed by the Boston architectural firm of Bryant & Gilman, completed in 1867, but not opened until July 3, 1868.
+In 1866, at the laying of the cornerstone of the Peabody Memorial Church, which he donated the necessary funds to build in memory of his mother, he announced to those assembled that he was also donating the funds to establish a public library in Georgetown.
+Built on Library Street, directly behind the Peabody Memorial Church, the wood framed Italianate library was designed by the Boston architectural firm of Bryant & Gilman, completed in 1867, but not opened until July 3, 1869.